 As the rep looked over our bills, he started talking about a huge discount that he could offer us.
-Neither of us knew much about energy resellers and his sales pitch was so good that we weren’t suspicious or alarmed.
+Neither of us knew much about energy resellers and his sales pitch was so good that we weren’t suspicious or alarmed in the slightest.

 I don’t recall the exact figures he gave, but the proposed savings were significant enough to pique my interest.
 And after about 10 minutes or so, I was foolishly signing his forms.